 The bus is Zadar’s only form of public transportation.
 That’s not a problem, as you probably won’t have to use it anyway.

-You can purchase your bus ticket at one of the offices or onboard the bus.
+You can buy your bus ticket at one of the offices or onboard the bus.

 It’s difficult to go more than a minute without seeing a yellow taxi driving around.
 Taxis are the most convenient and fastest way of getting around.